 IMF fundings always come with their conditionalities package, a set of painful, and controversial reforms, with contested efficiency to get countries out of their crises.

-As of October 15th, the Tunisian government reached a Staff-Level agreement with the institution on the basis of the National Reform's conditioned with a structural reforms program with the IMF since 2012, and adds up 4 years to the 10 years record of Tunisian economic policy making under the IMF.

-Program, announcing the beginning of a favourable outcome for the negotiations.
+As of October 15th, the Tunisian government reached a Staff-Level agreement with the institution on the basis of the National Reform's Program, announcing the beginning of a favourable outcome for the negotiations.
 Despite a still pending approval from the IMF board expected in December 2022, the IMF published release gives a green light for other funders in the international community to "contribute to the success of the program through the rapid release of additional financing".